KDAB/KDBindings/docs/api/mkdocs/docs/getting-started/data-binding.md

 result = 5; // this will throw a KDBindings::ReadOnlyProperty error!
 ```

-To intentionally remove a binding from a property, use its [`reset`](../../classKDBindings_1_1Property/#function-reset) function.
+To intentionally remove a binding from a property, use its [`reset`](/ref KDBindings::Property::reset) function.

 ### Reassigning a Binding
 Even though KDBindings prevents you from accidentally overriding a binding with a concrete value, assigning a
 new binding to a Property with an existing binding is possible.

-For this, use the [makeBinding](../namespaceKDBindings.md#function-makebinding) function instead of [makeBoundProperty](../namespaceKDBindings.md#function-makeboundproperty) to create the binding.
+For this, use the KDBindings::makeBinding function instead of KDBindings::makeBoundProperty to create the binding.

 It is also possible to use makeBoundProperty, which will move-assign a new Property into the existing one, therefore completely replacing the existing Property with a new one.
 This means that all signals of the old property will be disconnected (see [signals & slots](signals-slots.md)) and any existing data bindings that depended on the property will be removed, which might not be what you want!